sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 <!-- more -->

-In the previous post I have established a number of issues with common cyberpunk games.
+In the previous post I have presented a number of issues I have with common cyberpunk games.
 Hacking has them all: a specific set of skill, equipment and rules that must be listed and learned and are a nightmare at the table.
+Let's look at how we can design an osr hacking system.

 # How hacking fits in cyberpunk?

 - It is modern punk culture.
 Alternative and anarchist.
-Talented individuals can confront big corporation with some custom tools and their wits.
+Talented individuals confront big corporation with some custom tools and their wits.

 - It outlines the consequences of modern technologies.
 Now suddenly your email